 - 0–9 degrees: two shirts layered, tights, windbreaker jacket, tights and/or sweaters, gloves or mittens, beanie, ski mask, or buff.

-For the 49 and below, here is our recommended list of running gloves.
+For the 49 and below, here is my recommended list of running gloves.

 Cold weather running often gets a bad reputation, but the truth is if you dress sensibly for the weather you will be able to handle nearly any temperature within reason.

-Some personal preference and body temperature difference among individuals will change the minor details on how you dress for certain temperatures, but in general, you will find success with layering, beanies, and using moisture-wicking and quick-drying fabrics to keep dry.
+Some personal preference and body temperature difference among individuals will change the minor details on how you dress for certain temperatures, but in general, you will find success with layering, beanies, and using moisture-wicking and quick-drying fabrics to keep dry this includes keeping your feet dry.

 If you follow these general principles, then you will find a lot of success in training throughout the winter months, and as the old adage goes: